 Every Dog is Different

-Like our own diets, your dogs nutritional needs aren't always black and white.
+Like our own diets, your dogs nutritional needs aren't always black and white - the same goes for your dog's energy requirements.
+From bodyweight to breed, different dogs require different nourishment.
 There are many differing opinions when it comes to nutrition.
 To make matters worse, businesses are better than ever at playing off of our emotions and common misconceptions about our pets to convince us to buy their product.

 With so many different feeding options out there, how could you possibly know which one is the right food for your dog?
 Before we can dive into helping you find the right food, it will help to understand how your dog’s body works and what nutrients are necessary for them to thrive.